cortex-lab/Rigbox/README.md

 The "user interface" package contains code pertaining to the Rigbox user interface.
 It contains code for constructing the mc GUI (MControl.m), and for plotting live experiment data or generating tables for viewing experiment parameters and subject logs.

-This package is exclusively used by the mc computer.
+This package is exclusively used by the master computer.

 ### +exp